super-up/super_up_docs/codecanyou.md

 ## FEATURES Admin (Apps)

 - See all users with time of join and search of them
-- See the number of users (deleted,online,etc...)
+- See the number of users (deleted, online, etc...)
 - See more about all devices that use the app
 - Messages and Chat Rooms counter and more
 - See all counties that uses your app and its number!